Emmanuel-webDev/Spark-Hack/automation/README.md

-# Wallet Ops Automation Service
+# Refilr Automation Service

-Polls every registered wallet on the `WalletOpsVault` contract and submits `refuel()` on-chain whenever the contract's own `isRefuelEligible()` check says a wallet qualifies.
+Polls every registered wallet on the `Refilr` contract and submits `refuel()` on-chain whenever the contract's own `isRefuelEligible()` check says a wallet qualifies.
 The contract re-validates every rule itself, so this service only needs to decide *when* to try — it can never bypass a rule.